Dsajeet/SQL_for_IBM_DB2/README.md

-# Udacity_blog_post
+# SQL_for_IBM_DB2
-Write a blog post  Airbnb  data. and data analysis on the Airbnb  data
+this repositotry usedful for sql learner and all content comming from IBM data science  course from coursera